Amy-Oji/sales-inventory-manager-REST-API-application/README.md

 The app also publishes the basic detail of the created Order to Kafka for reporting.

 This resport is later consumed my the [Sales Report Application](https://github.com/Amy-Oji/kafka-reporder)
+___
+#### Running/Testing The App

+*What you need:

+1. Postgres Database
+2. Kafka Installed
+3. IntelliJ IDE
+4. Postman

+*Running the Application

+1. Clone the repo both this repo as well as the [Sales Report Application](https://github.com/Amy-Oji/kafka-reporder) repo and open both with IntelliJ IDE on seperate windows.

+2. Create two databases on your Postgres

+3. update [application.properies](https://github.com/Amy-Oji/sales-inventory-manager-REST-API-application/blob/master/src/main/resources/application.properties) file on both projects with your database details accordingly.

+4. Open a terminal window and run this Kafka this command to start the ZooKeeper server process that Kafka uses for coordination and synchronization:

+zookeeper-server-start /opt/homebrew/etc/kafka/zookeeper.properties

+5. Open another teminal window and run this command to start the Kafka broker server process which allows producers and consumers to publish and consume messages to and from Kafka topics:

+kafka-server-start /opt/homebrew/etc/kafka/server.properties

+6. Run both projects.
+Run this one first.

+7. Use Postman to test the enpoints with this base URL for admin user http://localhost:8080/api/v1/admin/ the endpoints include: create-product, update-product/{product-id}, get-all-available-products and this base URL for customer user http://localhost:8080/api/v1/customer/ with this enpoint order-products For now, the application has only those end points.

 ____
 #### Controllers